Magrowtec: Magnetic technology improving the efficacy of spraying

 Challenges in adopting new technologies

-Magrowtec has performed extensive trials of its magnetic-assist spraying technology, with some farmers going on the record as saying the system has helped them completely eliminate drift in some situations or that the surface plastic around crops has remained dry through spraying.
+MagrowTec has performed extensive trials of its magnetic-assist spraying technology, with some farmers going on the record as saying the system has helped them completely eliminate drift in some situations or that the surface plastic around crops has remained dry through spraying.

-Professor Furness says: “In the past, there has been a lot of skepticism over magnetic treatment of water and magnetic assist, particularly in the scientific community.
+Professor Furness says: “In the past, there has been a lot of scepticism over magnetic treatment of water and magnetic assist, particularly in the scientific community.
 But that's now changed due to a better understanding of the mechanisms involved.

 “Having that level of understanding where growers can see the benefits of this and the investment potential is critical.
-The cost of these units is perhaps quite high for one to see it in as an initial investment.
+The cost of these units is perhaps quite high for one to see it as an initial investment.
 But once we prove the benefits of the systems, well, the return on investment can be quite fast.”

 William Evans adds that the volatile nature of farming, including changing weather conditions and regulatory issues, can make it risky for farmers to invest in new technologies.

-He says: “It's the risk to them of weather conditions, regulations and other aspects that make it difficult to see a quick return on investment.”
+He says, “It's the risk to them of weather conditions, regulations and other aspects that make it difficult to see a quick return on investment.”

 Overcoming barriers to technology adoption